deshaw/versioned-hdf5/docs/releasing.md

 automatically.
 You will need to be listed as a maintainer in the recipe to be able to merge it.
 If you aren't, make a PR adding yourself.

-Before you merge the conda-forge PR, make sure that that the minimum requirements in `versioned-hdf5-feedstock/recipe/meta.yaml` are still aligned to those listed in `versioned-hdf5/pyproject.toml`.
+Before you merge the conda-forge PR, make sure that the minimum requirements in `versioned-hdf5-feedstock/recipe/meta.yaml` are still aligned to those listed in `versioned-hdf5/pyproject.toml`.